mehulagg/gitlab/doc/development/background_migrations.md

 # Background migrations

-Background migrations should be used to perform data migrations whenever the whole migration takes over `10 minutes` to complete.
+Background migrations should be used to perform data migrations whenever a migration exceeds [the limits in our guidelines](https://docs.gitlab.com/ee/development/database_review.html#timing-guidelines-for-migrations).
 For example, you can use background migrations to migrate data so that instead of storing data in a single JSON column the data is stored in a separate table.